 NIHR Public Committee Member Role Description and Person Specification

-The role description and person specification provided below apply to public members of committees at the following NIHR coordinating centres, Central Commissioning Facility (CCF) and NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC).
+The role description and person specification provided below apply to public members of committees at the following NIHR coordinating centres, the Academy, Central Commissioning Facility (CCF) and NIHR Evaluation, Trials and Studies Coordinating Centre (NETSCC).

 The key responsibilities of public members of an NIHR committee are to:

 - Prepare for committee meetings by reading and assessing meeting papers that are routinely lengthy and complex.

 - Regularly attend and participate in committee meetings (up to four times a year for one or two days).

 - Contribute to the discussions and decision-making that take place during meetings from a general point of view as a member of the public and/or someone who has knowledge and experience as a patient, carer or service user.